"Now, does everybody understand?" Our fifth-grade teacher, Miss Halloway asked, searching among the class.

 Footsteps shuffled from somewhere within the house, then the door was ripped open abruptly.
 My father stood there with a cigarette in his mouth, his hair wild and unruly as if he hadn't combed it in days.

-His eyes flashed from Mrs. Bennet, down to me.
+His eyes flashed from Mrs. Bennett, down to me.
 "Boy, have you been bothering Mrs. Bennett?"
 He asked, his gruff, accusatory tone was clipped and abrasive.

 As I shook my head vigorously, Mrs. Bennett answered for me.
 "No, quite the contrary.
 This charming young man has been keeping me company."